Division of Investment Portfolios in Divorce

 - Stocks, stock options, mutual funds, and equities

 - Bonds, bond funds and money market instruments

 - Intellectual property assets

 In Pennsylvania, investments made during the course of the marriage are presumed to be marital property.
 However, you and your spouse may have owned investment assets before the marriage.
-In such cases, absence of an enforceable pre- or postnuptial agreement, Pennsylvania courts presume that any increase in the assets’ value that occurred during the marriage is marital property that must be divided.
+In such cases, the absence of an enforceable pre- or postnuptial agreement, Pennsylvania courts presume that any increase in the assets’ value that occurred during the marriage is marital property that must be divided.
 The first step is to catalog all of your assets, regardless of whether you believe they are individually owned.
-Your divorce lawyer will evaluate your overall portfolio and assess what is clearly a nonmarital asset, what is clearly a marital asset and where there are questions to be resolved.
-Next, Cognetti & Associates will obtain an expert valuation of each asset to be divided.
+Your divorce lawyer will evaluate your overall portfolio and assess what is clearly a nonmarital asset, what is clearly a marital asset, and where there are questions to be resolved.
+Next, Cognetti Law Group will obtain an expert valuation of each asset to be divided.
 We maintain strong working relationships with well-respected Certified Public Accountant (CPA) firms and accountants so you will feel confident in the result.
 During the process of dividing the assets, we will advise and represent you as we negotiate for the property settlement that best meets your needs and those of your family.
 This may include trading certain assets for others of an equivalent value, which can minimize the number of assets that must be sold.
-It may also involve making specific arrangements for the management of the investments until division is final, including how and when individual assets should be sold.
-Skillful negotiation of these details is crucial to avoiding undue taxation, penalties and costly fees.
+It may also involve making specific arrangements for the management of the investments until the division is final, including how and when individual assets should be sold.
+Skillful negotiation of these details is crucial to avoiding undue taxation, penalties, and costly fees.
 Our legal team has more than 41 years of experience handling the complicated financial considerations that arise in divorce and family law matters.

-Sophisticated Advocacy In Marital Asset Division
+Sophisticated Advocacy in Marital Asset Division